DataDog/yubikey/README.md

 many times (3x by default), **don’t panic**: just [follow the instructions](https://github.com/ruimarinho/yubikey-handbook/blob/master/openpgp/troubleshooting/gpg-failed-to-sign-the-data.md) here.
-Make sure you enter your **Admin PIN** correctly within 3x, otherwise your current keys are blocked, and you must reset your Yubikey to use new keys.
+Make sure you enter your **Admin PIN** correctly within 3x, otherwise your current keys are blocked, and you must reset your YubiKey to use new keys.

 ## TODO